pytorch/pytorch.github.io/_posts/2021-11-18-how-to-train-state-of-the-art-models-using-torchvision-latest-primitives.md

 ## Acknowledgements

 We would like to thank Piotr Dollar, Mannat Singh and Hugo Touvron for providing their insights and feedback during the development of the recipe and for their previous research work on which our recipe is based on.
 Their support was invaluable for achieving the above result.
-Moreover, we would like to thank Prabhat Roy, Kai Zhang, Yiwen Song, Joel Schlosser, Ilqar Ramazanli, Francisco Massa, Mannat Singh, Xiaoliang Dai, Samuel Gabriel and Allen Goodman for their contributions to the Batteries Included project.
+Moreover, we would like to thank Prabhat Roy, Kai Zhang, Yiwen Song, Joel Schlosser, Ilqar Ramazanli, Francisco Massa, Mannat Singh, Xiaoliang Dai, Samuel Gabriel, Allen Goodman and Tal Ben-Nun for their contributions to the Batteries Included project.

 ## References